 When should you seek medical care if you think you have IBS-D?

-If a person has any of the symptoms of IBS as discussed previously, or if a person with known IBS has unusual symptoms, a health-care professional should be consulted.
+If a person has any of the symptoms of IBS as discussed previously, or if a person with known IBS has unusual symptoms, a healthcare professional should be consulted.
 Go to a hospital emergency department if problems are severe and/or come on suddenly.

 Is there a test to diagnose IBS-D?

-IBS can be difficult to diagnosis.
+IBS can be difficult to diagnose.
 It is called a diagnosis of exclusion, which means a doctor considers many other alternatives first, performing tests to rule out other medical problems.
 Some of these tests may include laboratory studies, imaging studies (such as a CT scan or small intestinal X-rays), and endoscopy and/or colonoscopy).
 An endoscopy is a procedure in which a flexible tube with a tiny camera at one end is passed into the GI tract while the patient is under conscious sedation.
 A combination of history, physical examination, and selected tests are used to help diagnose irritable bowel syndrome.

-There are two relatively new blood tests that may help diagnose irritable bowel syndrome with diarrhea (IBS-D) and irritable bowel syndrome with diarrhea and constipation (irritable bowel syndrome mixed IBS-M).
+Two relatively new blood tests may help diagnose irritable bowel syndrome with diarrhea (IBS-D) and irritable bowel syndrome with diarrhea and constipation (irritable bowel syndrome mixed IBS-M).
 These tests are for anti-CdtB and anti-vinculin antibodies that are thought to develop in some patients after an acute bout of stomach flu (gastroenteritis) caused by several different, common types of bacterium.
 The overgrowth of these bacteria in the gut may trigger an immune attack on an individual’s own intestinal tissues (autoimmunity) with the ensuing inflammation and damage to the tissues, which cause signs and symptoms of IBS.